IN 2018 WE ACHIEVED A 10% REDUCTION IN OUR OVERALL CARBON FOOTPRINT – AS A RESULT OF NEARLY DOUBLING THE NUMBERS OF COACH TRAVELLERS!

 We reward cyclists with a free programme on arrival, discount massages and secure bike parking on site – you just need to show us your cycling gear on arrival.

-This year we are piloting an electric car charging service.
-We’ve teamed up with a renewable energy company Solar 2 Vehicle Solutions to offer FREE charging for electric car owners, powered by the renewable energy onsite.
+In 2018, for the second year, we’ve teamed up with a renewable energy company Solar 2 Vehicle Solutions to offer FREE charging for electric car owners, powered by the renewable energy onsite.